 In the 1990s, Barry Manilow continued to break new musical ground by tackling show tunes on Showstoppers and big-band music on Singin’ With The Big Bands.

-He also penned music for unused lyrics by classic pop songsmith Johnny Mercer and transformed his classic Copacabana into a musical for the London stage.
+He also penned music for unused lyrics by classic pop songsmith Johnny Mercer and transformed his classic Copacabana into a two-hour made-for-television movie and a musical for the London stage.

 He remains active today, putting out albums and touring on a regular basis.
 As long as people like to hear “the old songs”, there will always be a place for the timeless pop style of Barry Manilow.